s7mx1/dokuwiki/README.md

 ## How to install

 Copy dokuwiki-2014-09-29d to a suitable place on your server and move subfolders in dokuwiki-2014-09-29d/plugins to dokuwiki-2014-09-29d/lib/plugins.
-Add the following into user local settings: dokuwiki-2014-09-29d/conf/local.php add the following to conf/local.php
+Add the following into user local setting file dokuwiki-2014-09-29d/conf/local.php:
 ```php
 $conf['renderer_xhtml'] = 'colorbox';
 $conf['fnencode'] = 'utf-8';